daniel071/noti/README.md

 `.\noti.exe title message` - If you are on Windows

-`./noti title message` - If you are on Linux
+`./noti title message` - If you are on Linux or macOS

 Note: Replace "title" and "message" with your own text.